-If this is your first time to log into the configuration program, then the default user names are "admin" and "user," both with a default password of "switch."
-The administrator has Read/Write access to all configuration parameters and statistics.
-The user has Read Only access to the management program.
+If this is your first time to log into the configuration program, then the default user names are "admin" and "guest," with the password "switch."
+The Administrator has Read/Write access to all configuration parameters and statistics, while the Guest has Read Only access to the management program.